 Convince you to visit legitimate websites (like www.ammyy.com) to download software that will allow them to take control of your computer remotely and adjust settings to leave your computer vulnerable.

 Request credit card information so they can bill you for phony services.

 Direct you to fraudulent websites and ask you to enter credit card and other personal or financial information there.

-Once they've gained your trust, they might ask for your user name and password or ask you to go to a website to install software that will let them access your computer to fix it.
-Once you do this, your computer and your personal information is vulnerable.
+Once they've gained your trust, they might ask for your user name and password or ask you to go to a legitimate website (such as www.ammyy.com) to install software that will let them access your computer to fix it.
+Once you do this, your computer and your personal information are vulnerable.

 Do not trust unsolicited calls.
 Do not provide any personal information.

 Another well-known trick is the website pop-up, that little browser window that sometimes appears while you’re searching the Web.
 Cybercriminals set up websites with scam pop-ups with messages and phone numbers.
 These pop-ups usually are not easy to close.

 While some pop-ups are useful and important, others are traps that attempt to mislead you into revealing sensitive personal or financial information, paying for fake anti-virus software, or even installing malware and viruses onto your device.

 Do not call the number in the pop-up.
 Microsoft’s error and warning messages never include a phone number.